tgrant06/GradeMaster/README.md

 ### .NET Version: 9.0

 ## Installation and Setup
+### For personal usage
 To be determined...

+### For Developement
+To be determined...

 ## Info

+### Releases and Versions
+To be determined...

 ### Development State
-GradeMaster is currently in a developmental state. <br>
+GradeMaster is currently in a developmental state. <br> The first full release is on the way and will release soon.

 ### Supported Platforms
 The Desktop GUI Client is currently limited to Windows only. <br>